Ear Cropping is Banned in The UK, So Why Are People Doing This?

-The RSPCA is urging the public never to buy a dog with cropped ears as the charity has seen a surge in the number of reports coming into its cruelty hotline about the illegal practice.
+Ear cropping is illegal in England & Wales under the Animal Welfare Act but, since 2015, the RSPCA has been receiving more reports and tip-offs about dogs having their ears removed.
+In a bid to stem the illegal activity, the RSPCA is urging the public never to buy a dog with cropped ears as the charity has seen a surge in the number of reports coming into its cruelty hotline about the illegal practice.

-Ear cropping is illegal in England & Wales under the Animal Welfare Act but, since 2015, the RSPCA is receiving more reports and tip-offs about dogs having their ears removed.

-In 2015, the charity had just 14 reports* of ear cropping but, last year, 36 reports came through the charity’s cruelty hotline – that’s a 157% increase over just two years.
+In 2015, the charity had just 14 reports of ear cropping but in just 12 months, 36 reports came through the charity’s cruelty hotline – that’s a 157% increase over just two years.

-It is illegal, under Section 5 of the Animal Welfare Act 2006, to crop a dog’s ears but the charity fears that images shared on social media, especially from the USA and in Europe where the practice is legal or unregulated in many states/countries, celebrity culture and an increase in bull breeds seen in advertising is making the ‘look’ more popular.
+It is illegal, under Section 5 of the Animal Welfare Act 2006, to crop a dog’s ears but the charity fears that images shared on social media, especially from the USA and in Europe where the practice is legal or unregulated in many… Click To Tweet

 The charity’s Special Operations Unit (SOU) research and intelligence team saw a significant spike in the number of reports from members of the public in 2017 claiming that dogs are having their ears cropped in the UK illegally, that dogs are being sent abroad to have the procedure done, or that people are buying dogs from other countries in order to get around the laws.